• Skip to primary navigation

 cheese broccoli hash brown casserole in a baking dish

-The cheese sauce for this dairy-free hash brown casserole is pretty much my vegan nacho cheese sauce with a reduced amount of dairy-free milk to make the casserole a little more firm.
+The cheese sauce for this dairy-free hash brown casserole is pretty much my vegan oil-free nacho cheese sauce with a reduced amount of dairy-free milk to make the casserole a little firmer.
 Whoever came up with the cheese, broccoli, and potato combo is a genius!
-I like to use potatoes in my cheese sauce for the bulk of the base so it’s not completely reliant on high-calorie cashews.
+I like to use potatoes in my cheese sauce for the bulk of the base, so it’s not completely reliant on high-calorie cashews.

 The carrot helps with color, gives a slight sweetness, and adds more bulk to the sauce.
 I still add cashews to the base because of the nice velvety smooth texture it gives the dip, the potatoes alone just don’t give the same consistency.